Spartan-CSharp/HotelManagementApp/README.md

 The homework from Lesson 21, Book Guest, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to add a method that books a guest into a room.
 Add supporting classes and models as necessary.

 ### Search for Booking
-The homework from Lesson 22, Book Guest, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+The homework from Lesson 22, Search for Booking, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to add a method that searches the bookings for a set of entries.
+Add supporting classes and models as necessary.

+### Check In
+The homework from Lesson 23, Check In, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to add a method that checks a guest into a room.
 Add supporting classes and models as necessary.